 After all that, you should be able to log in from any web browser using your credentials.

 Why should you go through all this trouble to get signed up with a Turkish mileage account?
-Keep reading to find out just how powerful Turkish miles can be and where they can take you…
+Keep reading to find out where Turkish miles can take you …

 If you're wondering why you should care about Turkish miles, here's a breakdown of some of the top reasons you should consider using this valuable frequent flyer program for your next points and miles trip.

-• Amazing sweet spots: 45,000 miles one-way for business class to Europe, 47,000 miles for business class to the Middle East, 15,000 miles roundtrip to Hawaii, and much more.
+• Great sweet spots: 65,000 miles one-way for business class to Türkiye, 93,000 miles for business class to the Middle East, 22,500 miles for a one-way domestic flight in business class, and more.

-• Improved customer service: Many people shy away from using Turkish miles because it is more complicated than other mileage programs.
-And to be honest, the website can be a bit cumbersome to use.
-But we've noticed improved customer service with Turkish phone agents lately, which is good news since you'll sometimes need to complete your booking over the phone.
+• Improved customer service: Many people shy away from using Turkish miles because it is more complicated than other mileage programs – and to be honest, the website can be a bit cumbersome to use.
+However, we've noticed an improvement in customer service with Turkish phone agents lately, which is good news since you may sometimes need to complete your booking over the phone.

-Overall, your opportunities for cheap flight redemptions using Turkish miles can often outweigh the hurdles you may have to jump through in order to get your tickets booked.
-Before we get into the sweet spots when booking with Turkish miles, let's go over some of the quirks involved.
+Overall, your opportunities for cheap flight redemptions using Turkish miles can often outweigh the hurdles you may need to overcome to book your tickets.
+Before we delve into the sweet spots for booking with Turkish miles, let's review some of the quirks involved.

 pillow at turkish business class seat